-To start, create your own spells and use objects that carry a symbolism for you.
+To start, create your own spells and use objects that carry heart and meaning to you.

-For teenage me, these resources included my journal, my Tarot cards (Hanson-Roberts to start) and crystals and that slowly evolved into candles, bones, herbs, feathers, and a slew of other witchy goodies given to me by friends, found in thrift stores or art markets that I participated in.
+For teenage me, these resources included my journal, my Tarot cards (Hanson-Roberts to start) and crystals.
+This supply slowly evolved into candles, bones, herbs, feathers, and a slew of other witchy goodies given to me by friends, found in thrift stores or art markets that I participated in.

 Having friends who are also spellworkers creates a sense of community around your practice and you may find that people start to suggest certain herbs or materials that have worked for them when you start to talk more about your personal practice.

 Put simply, spellwork is the act of setting an intention then creating a symbolic action.
 It can be done on your own, with another person, or in a group.
 You take time to set an intention, perform the symbolic action, then give it up to the universe.

 Here’s a simple spell framework that’s kind of like submitting a job application:

 You say to the employer (in this case, the universe)

 1. Who you are, stating your full name.

 2. What you want.

 3. Why you are grateful for this new opportunity.